-Medicare Part B may cover insulin pumps and insulin, while Part D may cover prescribed insulin and related medical supplies.
+If a person meets the criteria, Medicare Part B will cover insulin pumps and insulin, while Part D will cover prescribed insulin and related medical supplies.

 According to the Centers for Disease Control and Prevention (CDC), more than

 In this article, we look at Medicare coverage for insulin pumps and insulin.
-We also discuss Medicare coverage for other diabetic-related supplies, services, and costs.
+We also discuss Medicare coverage for other diabetes-related supplies and services.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.